-EplerWood International (EWI) provides market-based approaches to sustainable tourism development in response to the rising global demand for sustainable tourism projects that meet economic development needs.
-The firm provides innovative systems for business, NGOs, and governments in lesser developed nations to build competitive resource efficient economies that benefit all members of society.
+EplerWood International (EWI) provides market-based approaches to sustainable tourism development in response to the rising global demand for sustainable tourism projects that meet economic development needs while respecting and preserving social and environmental capital.
+The firm provides innovative systems for business, NGOs, and governments to build competitive resource efficient economies that benefit all members of society.

 EWI provides market research, business plans, financial and investment plans, and other economic and social entrepreneurship tools to help countries or destinations build the capacity they need to deliver sustainable and ecotourism professionally.
 EplerWood International oversees the development of sustainable tourism as a tool to economically benefit underserved rural populations and as a means to support the conservation of protected areas and biodiversity.
 The firm is well versed in developing sustainable tourism strategies on a national and regional basis.
 Our work in countries from Cambodia to Honduras to Sierra Leone has consistently leveraged the practical approaches and concrete outcomes donors and local leaders have been searching for.